-Recent Accounting Pronouncements: In June 2004, the GASB issued Statement No. 45, "Accounting and Financial Reporting by Employees for Postemployment Benefits Other Than Pensions."
-This statement establishes standards for the measurement, recognition, and display of other postemployment benefit expenses/expenditures and related liabilities (assets), note disclosures, and, if applicable, required supplementary information in the financial reports of employers subject to governmental accounting standards.
-The provisions of this statement are effective for financial statements for fiscal periods beginning after December 15, 2006.
-Because the College participates only in state sponsored postemployment benefit plans, the adoption of this statement requires certain additional disclosures in the footnotes but has no other impact on the financial statements.
+Adoption of New Accounting Pronouncements: In fiscal year 2008, the provisions of GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, and Statement No. 50, Pension Disclosures - an amendment of GASB Statements No. 25 and No. 27, became effective.
+Statement No. 45 establishes standards for the measurement, recognition, and display of other postemployment benefit expenses/expenditures and related liabilities (assets), note disclosures, and, if applicable, required supplementary information in the financial reports of employers subject to governmental accounting standards.
+This statement was implemented prospectively.
+Statement No. 50 more closely aligns the financial reporting requirements for pensions with those for other postemployment benefits and, in doing so, enhances information disclosed in notes to financial statements or presented as required supplementary information by pension plans and by employers that provide pension benefits.
+Adopting these statements had no effect on the College's financial statements because of the types of benefit plans in which the College participates.